Coaching on the Job

 Promote individuals

 Our coaches accompany the coachees in their daily work, observe, ask questions, listen and give feedback.
-The goal is to improve the coachees’ job-related skills directly on the job in the shortest possible time.
+The goal is to improve the coachees’ job-related skills directly at the workplace (on the job) in the shortest possible time.

 To achieve this, our coaches figure out which behavioral changes will allow coachees to have the greatest impact.